-How does sharing work?
+How does sending files work?

 Can I apply additional controls?